Syncing 10,000 leads/mo? GET A DEMO

 The copy is the ad text that explains your product, offer, and call to action.
 It includes your headline, ad description, and micro-copy that can appear in the CTA or overlay on images or videos.

-Facebook Ad body copy example
+Facebook Ad body copy example: The RTA Store

 You want your ad copy to really sell your USP and explain why users should take the action you want them to.
 This could be to make a purchase, sign up for a free class or trial, or complete a lead form.

-Facebook Ad body copy example
+Facebook Ad body copy example: White House Black Market

-Facebook Ad body copy example
+Facebook Ad body copy example: iRobot

-3. The clickable Facebook call-to-action buttons
+3. The clickable call-to-action buttons

 Facebook call to action example

-You want to choose your Facebook call to action button options wisely.
+You want to choose your call to action button options wisely.
 Mostly because it can directly impact how users perceive your ad and whether or not they click.

-Someone towards the beginning of the funnel might be more likely to click on a “Learn More” CTA than a “Sign Up” or “Shop Now” CTA, which seemingly requires more commitment.
+Someone at the beginning of the funnel might be more likely to click on a “Learn More” CTA than a “Sign Up” or “Shop Now” CTA, which seemingly requires more commitment.
 Consider testing different Facebook call-to-action buttons for your ads to see what works best.

-4. The Ad Type
+4. The ad type

 There are multiple different ad formats you can choose, including the following:

-Examples of Facebook Canvas Ads
+Examples of Facebook canvas ads

 This is Wendy’s first Canvas campaign, using this format to present their target audience on Facebook with a dismantled cheeseburger.

-Additionally, Facebook algorithms offer ads to different audiences based on the user’s journey.
 So, if you want to reach the people who are likely to engage with your video ads, great video creatives are your best bet.

-Let’s look at some Facebook Ad video examples:
+Let’s look at some Facebook ad video examples:

 Facebook ad video examples